Buying A Vacation Home: A Complete Guide

-Why Would You Want A Vacation Home?
+Should You Buy A Vacation Home?

-What Is A Second Home?
+What Qualifies As A Second Home?

 - Must be occupied by the owner for a portion of the year

-- Must be accessible and suitable for year-round occupancy
+- Must be accessible year round

 - Must be a one-unit dwelling